MaelAbgrall/HardwareforAI/README.md

 Pro:
 - Only what you need
 - You can upgrade it as hardware is evolving (you only need to change a few parts, and keep 90% of your initial build)
-- Depending the harware, it can be silent, or extremely silent
+- Depending the hardware, it can be silent, or extremely silent
 - It's very efficient, because you will never have thermal overload.
 - You can make a VERY powerful computer (aka 8 GPU)

 Con:
 - It's very heavy
 - It's big
-- Your electric bill might explode if you're planning an ultimate 8 gpu build (I can reassure you, for a normal sized computer like 1 / 2 gpu, it's no more than a beefy laptop)
+- Your electric bill might explode if you're planning an ultimate 8 GPU build (I can reassure you, for a normal sized computer like 1 / 2 GPU, it's no more than a beefy laptop)
 - It's more efficient than a vacuum cleaner, so you need some cleanup roughly every 3 months (it's not mandatory, but you can loose performance if it's too dusty)

 when you are using a homemade setup, if you are outside, you only need an internet connection and a small laptop to connect to it.
 You may even not need to buy a new laptop because you are probably reading this on a portable "computer" (aka something with a keyboard is enough).
-Even a chromebook will be suffisient to work.
+Even a chromebook will be sufficient to work.

-If you really want to buy a new laptop, there is very good linux laptops out here, Clevo notebooks are really worth it (the original AlienWare were build with Clevo notebooks), and some revendors like System 76 in the US are supporting linux
+If you really want to buy a new laptop, there is very good Linux laptops out here, Clevo notebooks are really worth it (the original AlienWare were build with Clevo notebooks), and some re-vendors like System 76 in the US are supporting Linux

-## The bottom-up approach: What kind of harware exist, and how to choose it
+## The bottom-up approach: What kind of hardware exist, and how to choose it
-To build a computer you will need at least a motherboard, a cpu, Ram, and stockage (HDD / SSD / M2).
+To build a computer you will need at least a motherboard, a CPU, Ram, and stockage (HDD / SSD / M2).
-Some CPU (intel primarily) have integrated graphics.
-It's a very weak gpu, but it's enough for rendering a desktop environment and basic applications (Office, internet, etc)
+Some CPU (Intel primarily) have integrated graphics.
+It's a very weak GPU, but it's enough for rendering a desktop environment and basic applications (Office, internet, etc)

 ### Why GPU are so efficient ?
-GPU is a specialized piece of hardware (back in the old days, every piece of a computer were plugable, so you could design a good computer by putting less or more card, like Lan card, sound card, etc. This is still the case today)
+GPU is a specialized piece of hardware (back in the old days, every piece of a computer were plug-able, so you could design a good computer by putting less or more card, like LAN card, sound card, etc. This is still the case today)

 GPU are not really efficient for all tasks: if you need heavy computation, or a state machine with instructions that depends from the result of previous ones, CPU are still more efficient.
 GPU are somewhat good to do basic calculation.